 By day, the space operates as a cafe with a simple menu of piadinas and paninos, reasonably priced pizzas and a selection of pastas.
 The pizza dough is fine, and puffed by a roaring pizza oven, providing the perfect base for combinations such as the Tirolese, which arrives with gooey mozzarella, marscapone, caramelized leek and speck.

-Of course, if you don't feel like eating pizza, +39 also does a phenomenal array of antipasti, as well as pastas, salads, risottos and deserts.
+Of course, if you don't feel like eating pizza, +39 also does a phenomenal array of antipasti, as well as pastas, salads, risottos and desserts.

 We all know that asking for more parmesan is tiresome too, so small touches – such as a grinder filled with a square of Parmigiano-Reggiano for each table – make the dining experience all the more seamless.